meyerls/aruco-estimator/README.md

 - [x] Make dataset available for download
 - [x] Put aruco marker detection in threads
 - [x] Scale poses of camera/extrinsics.
+- [ ] Up to know only SIMPLE_RADIAL and PINHOLE camera models are supported.
+Extend all models
 - [ ] Install CLI Tool vi PyPi
 - [ ] Up to now only one aruco marker per scene can be detected.
 Multiple aruco marker could improve the scale estimation